- We advise you to exercise normal safety precautions in Laos. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Extreme caution is recommended if undertaking river-based sporting activities, including in Vang Vieng.
 Tourists, including Australians, have been killed or seriously injured while participating in river-based activities such as tubing or jumping into the river.
 River levels can vary during the year and the presence of debris in the river can make diving or jumping into the river dangerous.
 Travellers considering participating in river based activities should carefully consider their personal safety and take appropriate precautions.

 The safety standards Australians might expect of tour operators are not always met, especially when undertaking adventure sports.
 'Fast boat' river travel, in particular, can be dangerous due to excessive speed and natural hazards.
+Don’t be afraid to ask about or insist on minimal safety requirements with tour operators.

 Boats travelling on the Mekong River in the ‘golden triangle’ area (between China, Laos, Burma and Thailand) have been robbed and shot at in the past.